 And yet workshops are too easy of a target.
 Anyone who’s taught fiction writing understands the rarity of encountering Woolf’s brilliance amidst even the most brilliant of beginning writers.
 Only less rare than, depressingly, encountering it in one’s own attempts.
 Most beginning writers don’t yet have a handle on the resources of point of view, its myriad, unlimited options, and advising them to stick with one character might just be the best way for them to discover how to navigate distance, narrative voice and time.
 It’s not a bad suggestion, as they go.
 And I confess that most of the student stories I read that operate within heavy interiority could stand to externalize some of those observations or to work a little harder so the interiority is irresistible rather than tedious.
 As a result, I hear myself advising “show, don’t tell,” with the best of them.
 But what returning to a book like To the Lighthouse, and Woolf’s work in general, gives me—amid many, many other pleasures—is a reminder to call out the guidelines I’m giving as training wheels only, good for achieving a facility that may come in handy with certain elements that operate within a specific aesthetic or two.
 (And because it’s a pet peeve of mine, I call out that the meta-fictionizing of the dominant aesthetic is often as dreary and predictable as the technically sound production of a work within the aesthetic itself—two ends of a spectrum epitomized in two versions of “the workshop story.”)
 At the end of the day I find myself a much more wishy-washy teacher than the one I started out as.
 I like phrases like “you might consider…” and “you might try…” backed up by a few solid, case-by-case reasons but with the caveat that original work does everything in its own way—the familiar together with the strange.
 It will break apart habits, resist assumptions and then seduce its readers into accommodating it on its own terms.

-This is Angela’s eleventh post as a Guest Blogger.subscribe to Ploughshares?
+This is Angela’s eleventh post as a Guest Blogger.Might we be so bold as to suggest that you subscribe to Ploughshares?